 Small single erosions that are classified smaller than 5cm are identified as grade A.(1) Erosions that are more than 5cm long are grade B. Erosions that connect between two or more mucosal folds are grade C. (4) Severe erosions involving the circumference of the esophagus are Grade D. A study showed that patients with esophagitis experienced nocturnal acid reflux which can lead to peptic strictures or Barrett’s esophagus.
 (5) Only about 30% of GERD/LPR patients have erosive esophagitis.
 (6)

-Most GERD patients have non-erosive esophagitis.
-(1) (6) Non-erosive esophagitis (NERD) patients show no signs of injury to the esophagus in endoscopic examinations but still suffer refractory GERD/LPR symptoms and an impairment on quality of life similar to ERD patients.
+Therefore, most GERD patients are diagnosed with what’s called non-erosive reflux disease(NERD).
+(1) (6) “NERD” patients show no signs of injury to the esophagus in endoscopic examinations yet still suffer refractory GERD/LPR symptoms and an impairment on quality of life similar to ERD patients.
 (3) (7)

 A progression from NERD to severe ERD however, is possible and well known but this represents a minority of patients.
 (2) A study of NERD patients reported 24.9% progressing to grade A/B ERD and only .6% to grade C/D ERD.
 (2) Most NERD patients remain stable long-term.
 (2)